mdconaway/vchat/README.md

 To Join: Simply click the "Join Conversation" button and dial-in to the host's external IP and listening port.

-* This application is stored for development within the NetBeans IDE.
-All source code is within the vchat folder.

 ## Prerequisites

 You will need the following things properly installed on your computer to develop or build this application: